COVID-19 safety update

 Highlights for us were:

-- Best of all, there’s a chance to get up close to the giraffes from a brilliant viewing platform that they feed from
+- Don’t miss the chance to get up close to the giraffes from a brilliant viewing platform that they feed from.

-- The main safari drive, guided by a free CD provided at the gate.
-This gave a handy commentary through the whole safari park and described the occupants of each enclosure
+- The main safari drive, guided by a free app, which you can download from the App Store or Google Play.
+This gave a handy commentary through the whole safari park and described the occupants of each enclosure, but it does require a decent phone signal.

-- Nothing is guaranteed with animals, but when we visited we were able to get great pictures of many of the residents
+- Nothing is guaranteed with animals, but when we visited we were able to get great pictures of many of the residents.
+Reviewer Gabrielle drove around mid-afternoon and found all the big cats snoozing in the sunshine but the rest of the animals walking around in full view.

 Is it easy to navigate?

-Yes – as well as a CD, you are given a paper map when you arrive at Longleat.
-You don’t need this to get through the safari park, but it does help you plan the rest of your day.
+Yes – we weren’t offered a paper map as visitors are encouraged to use the app.
+You don’t need a map to get through the safari park, but it does help you plan the rest of your day.
 It also highlights where the toilets are, although we found plenty sign-posted in all areas.

 We followed the herds when we got there and decided to head to the safari park first, as this was the main attraction for us.
-However, you can avoid some queues, especially for the boat trip, if you head to the main square first and do the safari park later.
+However, you can avoid some queues, especially for the boat trip, if you head to the main square first and do the safari park later in your allotted session.

 What’s the Longleat VIP jeep safari like?